dim3003/dim3003/README.md

-- 👋 Hi, I’m @dim3003
-    - University student in Financial Entrepreneurship and Datascience

-- 👀 I’m interested in ...
+Hi, I’m @dim3003 an University student in Financial Entrepreneurship and Datascience I’m interested in blockchain and machine learning improvements for the people.
-    - ML algorithms
-    - Tensorflow
-    - Web application in all shape or forms

-- 🌱 I’m currently learning ...
-    - Tensorflow
-    - C++

-- 💞️ I’m looking to collaborate on ...
+I’m looking to collaborate on any type of blockchain or machine learning project.
-    - ML projects on financial data

-- 📫 How to reach me ...\
-    - dimitri.andre@unil.ch
+Email: dimitri.andre@unil.ch

 <!---
 dim3003/dim3003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.